Australia

 Default judgment can be applied for in proceedings in any court where a defendant does not:

-• file a defense within the specified timeframe after a statement of claim has been served; or
+• file a defence within the specified timeframe after a statement of claim has been served; or

 • fails to make an appearance at a hearing.

-Once a default judgment is ordered against a defendant, a defendant can, in limited circumstances, seek to challenge the granting of judgment by default.
+A default judgment is not a judgment on the merits of the claim, but rather a sanction for a party’s failure to comply with the rules or orders of the Court.
+Once a default judgment is ordered against a defendant, a defendant can, in limited circumstances, seek to challenge the granting of that default judgment.
 The defendant will need to file an application or motion to set aside the default judgment within a specified period of time and show cause for why (usually lack of notice of the claim or that notice was given of intent to defend but that notice was not brought to the attention of the court which granted the default judgment) the judgment should be set aside.

 Judgments of civil courts in Australia can be appealed to a superior court.
+An appeal does not suspend the effect of the judgment being appealed, except in so far as a court having jurisdiction in the matter may direct.
 Civil procedure legislation in each jurisdiction sets out the rules and procedure for appeals.
 Ordinarily, it will be necessary to seek leave from the superior court to appeal.
 The Court of Appeal in each state, and the Full Federal Court, are the ultimate courts of appeal for each of those jurisdictions.
 Cases that emanate from the Federal Circuit Court are appealable to the Federal Court and then the Full Federal Court, whereas matters emanating from a State Magistrates Court are appealable to the Supreme Court and the Court of Appeal.
 Decisions made by the District Court (County Court in certain states) are appealable to the Supreme Court and decisions of the Supreme Court can be appealed to the state’s Court of Appeal.
 The High Court of Australia hears appeals from courts of appeal (sometimes referred to as the full court) in all jurisdictions, and has limited original jurisdiction (which predominantly relates to constitutional matters).

 Parties generally, depending on the jurisdiction, have 28 days from the date of judgment or final order, to lodge an appeal in a civil matter to the relevant appeal court.
 Appeals will generally, because of the limitation of introducing new evidence in most civil appeals, be resolved more quickly than matters at first instance.
 Most appeals of civil matters will be heard and judgment given within six to eight months from commencement of the appeal.